Reasons to explore the Carretera Austral

 Customer review background image

-What our customers think of Carretera Austral
+What our customers think of The Carretera Austral

-Carretera Austral trips scored 4.7/5 from 5 reviews
+The Carretera Austral trips scored 4.7/5 from 5 reviews

 The self drive Carretera Austral trip was perfect for us.
 We loved being in this remote area of Patagonia with small towns with plenty of day hikes to do.
 The Chilean people were very helpful and friendly.
 The landscape is stunning with snow-capped mountains, glacier blue lakes and rivers.
 Read the full review